OfficeDev/office-js-docs-pr/docs/testing/attach-debugger-from-task-pane.md

 -	To launch and use the DOM Explorer in Visual Studio, see Tip 4 in the [Tips and Tricks](https://blogs.msdn.microsoft.com/officeapps/2013/04/16/building-great-looking-apps-for-office-using-the-new-project-templates/#tips_tricks) section of the [Building great-looking apps for Office using the new project templates](https://blogs.msdn.microsoft.com/officeapps/2013/04/16/building-great-looking-apps-for-office-using-the-new-project-templates) blog post.
 -	To set breakpoints, see [Using Breakpoints](/visualstudio/debugger/using-breakpoints?view=vs-2015).
 -	To use F12, see [Using the F12 developer tools](/previous-versions/windows/internet-explorer/ie-developer/samples/bg182326(v=vs.85)).
--   To use the Edge Developer Tools, see [Microsoft Edge DevTools](https://www.microsoft.com/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot%3Aoverviewtab).
+-   To use the Microsoft Edge Developer Tools, see [Microsoft Edge DevTools](https://www.microsoft.com/p/microsoft-edge-devtools-preview/9mzbfrmz0mnj?activetab=pivot%3Aoverviewtab).

 ## See also